jmnr/canary/README.md

 - [ ] Hash tag functionality

-*We hope to make it possible for Canary users to filter their claps by hash tag.*
+*We aim to make it possible for Canary users to filter their claps by hash tag.*

 ##How can you run Canary?